 The photo enforcement program is a smart and effective tool that allows the Denver Police Department to work smarter to improve safety for all Denver residents.
 Many organizations have expressed support for use of photo enforcement as a tool to maintain safe neighborhoods, crosswalks and overall traffic safety.
 These include the International Institute for Highway Safety, the Colorado Chiefs of Police Association, the Denver District Attorney’s Office, Denver’s Commission on Aging, Commission for People With Disabilities, Walk Denver, and various RNOs including Capitol Hill United Neighbors.

-A team of dedicated individuals work to ensure the ensure the integrity of the program.
+A team of dedicated individuals work to ensure the integrity of the program.
 From setting up the equipment to issuing a citation, the Denver Police Department is vigilant.

 Q: How are enforcement locations chosen?